To report an emergency repair, please call us on 0808 164 0111

 Whenever you report a repair please make sure that you give us as much information as you can about the repair that needs doing.

 When undertaking repairs, we will ensure we follow social distancing guidelines.
-Our repairs staff will ask all members of your household to wait in a different room while they undertake the repair so that they can protect you and themselves.
-To help us in doing this, please make sure you clean the affected surface ahead of our team visiting your home
+Our repairs staff will ask all members of your household and any pets to wait in a different room while they undertake the repair so that they can protect you and themselves.
+Please make sure you clean the affected surface ahead of our team visiting your home

 For the latest information about service changes, please visit our dedicated Coronavirus page.

 Frequently asked questions about repairs

 We've pulled together some of the most asked questions about repairs.
 Take a look below:

 There are some basic repairs for which you are responsible and we expect you to do as part of the maintenance and upkeep of your home.
 Before reporting your repair take a minute to check whether the repair is your responsibility or ours.

 We’ll ask you to pay for repairs that are not due to fair wear and tear, and usually relate to damage.
 These are classed as ‘rechargeable repairs’, applicable throughout your occupancy up the point that your tenancy ends.
 This is usually if you, your friends or family have caused accidental or deliberate damage to your home, or any communal areas arising from neglect of misuse.

 We will repair the damage, but seek to recover the cost from you.